hitohata/hitohata/README.md

-Hi !My name is Taro
+Hi!
+My name is Taro
 ============================================================================================================================

 I'm a Software Engineer.